Race starts at 9 am for all distances on Saturday August 12

 How Many Laps?
 1. Yup, just one big loop to glory!
 Each distance will be one lap so PAY ATTENTION to the signs or you will go way to long, or way to short.

-Course Cut-off Time: For the first year we are not having a ‘finish in the dark’ option.
+Course Cut-off Time: We are not having a ‘finish in the dark’ option.
 So the course will close at 8 (Sunset is at 8:23) We will post the cut-off times for the aid stations shortly but we want you to finish and don’t really want to be driving you back in!

 The first scouting ride of the course was done quite happily on a ‘cross bike, but Riot did moan on a few times about wishing he had his mountain bike.